-4308 Leavenworth was built in 1926 according to the Douglas County Assessor.
+4308 Leavenworth Street was built in 1926 according to the Douglas County Assessor.
 It served as the home of Mrs. Cozette Bakery and Coffee Shop.
 She would eventually either relocate or open another location in Blackstone.
-After that it was the home to Jones Electric & Refrigeration Company and then Backlund Plumbing and Heating Company from 1939 until at least 1991.
+After that it was home to Jones Electric & Refrigeration Company and then Backlund Plumbing and Heating Company from 1939 until at least 1991.
 In recent years it has been home to a law firm.

-4310 Leavenworth is the western storefront located in the same building as 4308.
-It was the home to Pool’s Barber and Beauty Shop.
+4310 Leavenworth Street is the western storefront located in the same building as 4308.
+It was home to Pool’s Barber and Beauty Shop.
 It remained a beauty shop until at least 2008.
 In recent years it was home to the Academy of Nail Design.

-4312 Leavenworth was built in 1922 and was the home to one of several Piggly Wiggly grocery stores located in Omaha.
+4312 Leavenworth Street was built in 1922 and was home to one of several Piggly Wiggly grocery stores located in Omaha.
 By 1934 it was a bar called Harmonica Harry’s Inn and then a bar owned by Ralph Piscopo.
 Its run as a bar continued when Bill Growney opened his Classic Bar around 1946.
-Bill later constructed a new building just to the west at 4322 Leavenworth which would later become Barrett’s Barleycorn.
+Bill later constructed a new building just to the west at 4322 Leavenworth Street, which would later become Barrett’s Barleycorn.
 In 1956 it was Del’s Radio and TV repair store.
 In 1962 it was Perma-Stone Company through the late 1960s.
-In recent years it was home to.
-Midtown Military and Isabella’s Treasures.
+In recent years it was home to Midtown Military and Isabella’s Treasures.

-4314 was also built in 1922.
+4314 Leavenworth Street was also built in 1922.
 It was the longtime home to Joseph Lorkis’ Leavenworth Heights Grocery store.
-Joseph’s claim to fame was the invention of a potato sacking machine that was featured in a convention where labor saving devices for grocers were displayed.
+Joseph’s claim to fame was the invention of a potato sacking machine that was featured in a convention where labor-saving devices for grocers were displayed.
 It continued as a grocery owned by Joe Gillinsky until around 1938.
 Into the 1940s it was Marlee Cafe.
 By the mid-1940s it was Krizelman Plumbing Supplies until the late 1980s.
 In 2008 it was Midwest Photo Pro.
 In recent years it was Arbor Street Studios and a moped shop.

 4340 Leavenworth was a part of the same building as its neighbor to the east.
 In the 1940s it was Cady’s Metal Works.
 I suspect they expanded into this storefront.
 At one point it was the Leavenworth Heights garage.
 In the early 2000s it was absorbed by Tom’s Terrific Antiques.
 In recent years it was feel good handcrafted soaps and candles.